gartoks/BlobGame/README.md

 ## License

-The game is under the GPL-3.0 license.
+The game is under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
 This means any derivative work needs to also use this license, as well as open source their code.
 If you want to not do that, please contact us and we will work something out.

 ## Custom Themes